 Once you have decided that you have found a dog that may be right for you, a member of the Dog Staff will ask you a series of questions relevant to the care of the dog.
-They will fill out an adoption application and if suitable to your circumstances the dog will be reserved for you.
+Dogs that are new arrivals are under assessment for seven days and during this time expressions of interest may be made.
+Once the dog has completed the assessment days, the home that matches best with the dogs needs may be selected and a reservation placed on the dog.
+Dogs that have been at the rescue for longer than seven days will be reserved for you once an adoption application is completed and if the dog is suitable to your circumstances.
 The application will then be passed to the home visitor for your area.

 STEP 4 – THE HOME VISIT

 The home visitor will phone you to make an appointment to visit you at a mutually convenient time.
-After discussing the matter with you the home visitor will almost certainly give us a ring and tell us that it is a great home for one of our friends and that we can proceed.
+Should the home visit be successful the home visitor will contact the Sanctuary to let us know.
 Please note that occasionally we may have to decline an offer of a new home for one of our animals.
 We do not do this lightly or without good cause.
 The home visitor’s decision is final and cannot be appealed to the Sanctuary management.